American Society of Reclamation Sciences

-American Society of Reclamation Sciences (ASRS) (formerly the American Society of Mining and Reclamation, or ASMR) is a society that promotes the advancement of basic and applied reclamation science through research and technology transfer.
-ASRS is a US-based professional society with membership from academics, students, consultants, and others concerned with mitigating environmental impacts.
+American Society of Reclamation Sciences (ASRS), formerly known as the American Society of Mining and Reclamation or ASMR, is a society that promotes the advancement of basic and applied reclamation science through research and technology transfer.
+ASRS is a U.S.-based professional society with membership from academics, students, consultants, and others concerned with mitigating environmental impacts.
 ASRS initially focused on the development of mining and reclamation practices and policies to mitigate environmental impacts from coal mining.
 Today the organization focuses on all aspects of land reclamation, protection and enhancement of soil and water resources, abandoned mine lands, climate change, educational outreach, state and federal regulations, reclamation planning, surface water restoration, wetland restoration, and water treatment.

 History

 1960s

 Several individuals in the late 1960s recognized the importance that research could play in the development of mining and reclamation practices and policies, and in the mitigation of environmental impacts from mining.
 An Advisory Council was formed in 1968 which included State and Federal agencies.
 Bill Plass, Dick Vande Linde and Ben Greene were responsible for establishing the roots of the organization which expanded regionally in 1973.
 After further geographical expansion, the name was changed to American Council for Reclamation Research in 1978.